Eacred/eacrdata/README.md

 See the [Insight API documentation](api/Insight_API_documentation.md) for further details.

-### ecrdata API
+### eacrdata API

-The ecrdata API is a REST API accessible via HTTP.
-To call the ecrdata API, use the `/api` path prefix.
+The eacrdata API is a REST API accessible via HTTP.
+To call the eacrdata API, use the `/api` path prefix.

 #### Endpoint List